appelmar/gdalcubes_cpp/doc/docs/concepts.md

 read chunk-wise, where chunk sizes in all directions _can_ be defined by the user.
 The procedure to read data of one chunk is the following:

-1. Find all GDAL datasets of the collection that are located within the spatiotemporal extent of the chunk
+1. Find all GDAL datasets of the collection that intersect with the spatiotemporal extent of the chunk.
 2. Iterate over all found datasets and do the following steps:
      1. Apply [gdalwarp](https://www.gdal.org/gdalwarp.html) to crop, reproject / transform, and resample the current dataset according to the spatiotemporal extent of the current chunk and the data cube view.